allagoichuk/dataScience/README.md

 * Download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * Unzip the package manually to the working directory
-* In the same working directory run the function run_analisys from the run_analisys.r script.
-Save the outcome of the function as fullData.
+* In the same working directory run the script "run_analisys.r".
-* To obtain the cleaned data run the method getSummary(fullData) from run_analisys.r script passing the fullData obtained on the previous step.
 The text file with cleaned data "tidydata.txt" will be saved in the working directory